Enhancing User-Feedback Driven Requirements Prioritization: A New Approach: iReFeed

-We present in Fig.~\ref{fig:2} an overview of our iReFeed approach.
+We present in Fig.~\ref{fig:2} an overview of our iReFeed approach, while Algorithm~\ref{alg:irefeed} summarizes the steps.
 The figure elaborates our newly proposed steps of performing topic modeling on user feedback and then grouping the requirements into topically coherent clusters.
 Even though iReFeed shares with ReFeed the overall steps of associating feedback with requirements, extracting feedback properties, and inferring requirements priorities, important differences exist.
 We discuss these differences, together with key design rationales and implementation details, in this section.

 {\bf Step 1:} Our construction of clusters of interconnected requirements consists of topic modeling of user feedback and then grouping the candidate requirements by using the resulting topics.
-The primary reason of applying topic modeling to feedback is due to the quantity of the data.
+The primary reason for applying topic modeling to feedback is due to the quantity of the data.
 Typically, there are tens to hundreds of candidate requirements, which can be inadequate for insightful topics to emerge in the latent space.
 In contrast, tens or hundreds of thousands of feedback messages can be readily collected for a software application, creating a sizeable critical mass for applying topic modeling.

 We implement two topic modeling methods in iReFeed: LDA and BERTopic, due to their viable applications in CrowdRE~\cite{Silva-ESE21, Sihag-RE23}.
 A salient distinction is that LDA uses the corpus from the tokens of the user feedback data, while BERTopic exploits a pre-trained transformer model with data crawled from external sources like Wikipedia.
 The literature has not recommended any common number of topics to be selected~\cite{Silva-ESE21}.
 Thus, we experimented with several numbers of topics, and selected 20 as an appropriate one to use in our current work.
 Previous studies~\cite{Hindle2015, Tiarks2014} have also found 20 topics to be appropriate.
 We trained LDA on user reviews with 15 passes to ensure convergence, and then converted each candidate requirement into a bag-of-words representation to cluster them based on the highest topic distributions.
 For BERTopic, we applied UMAP (number of components=5, number of neighbors=15, minimum distance=0) for dimensionality reduction and HDBSCAN (minimum number of samples=10) for clustering user feedback into topics.
 We then converted the requirements into sentence-BERT embeddings and assigned them to the most relevant topic cluster based on the embeddings' cosine similarities.
 Note that the feedback topics are important intermediate results, because they serve as a means to form clusters of interconnected requirements.